-SIGHT SENSITIVITY The puppy is placed in the center of the testing area.
-The tester ties a string around a bath towel and jerks it across the floor two feet away from puppy.
-Degree of response to a moving object, such as chasing bicycles, children or squirrels.
-Prey Drive.
-Looked, attacked and bit.
-1 Looked, barked and tail up.
-2 Looked curiously, attempted to investigate.
-3 Looked, barked, tail-tuck.
-4 Ran away, hid.
-5 Looked and ran to the umbrella, mouthing or biting it.
-1 STABILITY An umbrella is opened about five feet from the puppy and gently placed on the ground.
-Degree of startle response to a strange object.
+Puppy and puppy placed on the ground.
 Fight and Flight Drive.
-Looked and walked to the umbrella, smelling it cautiously.
-2 Looked and went to investigate.
-3 Sat and looked, but did not move toward the umbrella.
+Looked and ran to the umbrella.
+Sat and looked, but did not move toward the umbrella.
 4 Ran away from the umbrella.
 5 Showed no interest.
-6 The puppy is correct in structure. good STRUCTURE The puppy is gently set and held in a natural stance and evaluated for structure in the following categories: • Straight front • Straight rear • Shoulder lay back • Front angulation • Croup angulation • Rear angulation (see diagram below) Degree of structural soundness.
+6 STRUCTURE The puppy is gently set and held in a natural stance and evaluated for structure in the following categories: • Straight front• Straight rear• Shoulder lay back• Front angulation• Croup angulation• Rear angulation (see diagram below) Degree of structural soundness.
 Good structure is necessary.
-The puppy has a slight fault or deviation. fair The puppy has an extreme fault or deviation. poor
+The puppy is correct in structure.
+The puppy has a slight fault or deviation.
+The puppy has an extreme fault or deviation.